code-with-amitk/Code-examples/Companies-Coding-Rounds/Austria_Omicron/README.md

   printf("%d\n",a);
 }

-//C complied with warning.
+//In C it compiles with warning.
 Because libc(C Standard library) has defined it already.
 $ gcc test.c
 test.c:3:5: warning: implicit declaration of function ‘printf’ [-Wimplicit-function-declaration]
      printf("%d\n",a);